-Key Considerations for Law Firms
+Key Considerations for Law Firm Disaster Recovery Plans

 Since 1980, the U.S. has notched 230 weather and climate related disasters worth more than $1 billion in damage into its collective belt, with a jaw-dropping cost that’s northward of $1.5 trillion.
 These numbers encompass property damage and loss, lost wages, and total the often incalculable losses businesses suffer when they cannot operate because their physical locations have been damaged or destroyed.